genomicsclass/leanpub/manuscript/bayes_exercises.md

 A>    - D) Uniform
 A>
 A>
 A>5.
-It is April and after 20 at bats, Jose Iglesias is batting .450 (this is very good).
+It is April and after 20 at bats, José Iglesias is batting .450 (this is very good).
 We can think of this as a binomial distribution with 20 trial with probability of success {$$}p{/$$}.
 Our sample estimate of {$$}p{/$$} is .450.
 What is our estimate of standard devitaion?
 Hint: This is sum that is binomial divided by 20
 A>
 A>
 A>